 Rocketry - Who we are

 As a rocketry subgroup within WARR we focus on the development, testing and launch of experimental sounding rockets.
 Our smallest rocket, the Warr Ex1b, has a length of 1.6m and our largest rocket currently under development is the WARR Ex3 with a length of almost 5.5m.
 Since the launch of our Nixus project in 2020, WARR has been working on all three types of engines, solid fuel engine, hybrid engine and liquid engine.
 From the engine to the parachute, everything is developed by us in our own work and mostly also produced by ourselves.
-Over all 3 projects, we currently consist of about 30 students from different backgrounds, courses of studies and status in studies.
+Over all 3 projects, we currently are more than 30 students from different backgrounds, courses of studies and status in studies.

 The "Studentische Experimental-Raketen" or STERN program was created through a support program of the DLR Space Agency.
 The goal of this program was to support student space groups both with advice and financial assistance.
 As part of the support for this program, WARR developed the so-called Battleship engine from 2015 onwards, which was accepted by the German Aerospace Center and tested in Lampoldshausen.